DoSomething/forge/scss/README.md

   - _patterns: Reusable interface patterns
   - _pages: Page-specific styles.
   - neue.scss: The "Makefile" for our outputted CSS.
+  - helpers.scss: All variables and mixins are compiled here for inclusion in Neue and app stylesheets.
   - ie.scss: Any overrides for IE 9 or lower should be located here.

 ## Coding Style